 The fact that honeybees in a D.E. beehive never swarm, means the colony has enough time to nurture the young ones and accumulate honey reserves.
 You will therefore be able to get more productive honeybees when you use this type of beehive.
 This also affords more convenience to the beekeeper when it comes to managing swarming.

 Swarming may be a natural occurrence but there are some triggers that make it inevitable.
 For instance, unwelcome conditions inside the beehive force the honeybees to move to a suitable hive or location.
 The D.E. hive discourages swarming.
 Furthermore, you can carry out queen and bee breeding on this beehive.

 - Excellent size beehive that honeybees find alluring.

 - Easy to work on.

 - Convenient to handle the frames.

 - Least distractive to normal activities of the beehive during an inspection.
 It thus eliminates any form of aggression from the honeybees.

 - Lightweight and easy to carry.

-The D.E. beehive is without a doubt one of the go to hive designs for the modern beekeeper.
+The D.E. beehive is without a doubt one of the go-to hive designs for the modern beekeeper.
 It is worth trying it out if you have not acquired one already.
-Its excellent design and features makes it possible to raise healthy and stronger honeybee colonies.
+Its excellent design and features make it possible to raise healthy and stronger honeybee colonies.
 This stock of bees proves to be impossible to rob and is certainly more productive.